22 March 2023

 A Jersey fund can be established as:

-- a limited partnership: a standard limited partnership, separate limited partnership or incorporated limited partnership or limited liability partnership;
+- a limited partnership, separate limited partnership, incorporated limited partnership or limited liability partnership;

 - a unit trust; or